nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ```

-Or you can exclude the following tables from your backup:
+You can also exclude the following tables from your backup:

-*   `aclr`
+-  `aclr`
-*   `aclr_modified`
+-   `aclr_modified`
-*   `aclr_permissions`
+-   `aclr_permissions`
-*   `aclr_user_map`
+-   `aclr_user_map`
-*   `aclr_user`
+-   `aclr_user`

 ### Deadlock and Lock Escalation

 SQL Server is doing lock escalation: converting many row level locks to page lock or table lock.
-When doing concurrent write operations this can create deadlocks even when working on distinct data.
+When doing conflicting write operations, this can create deadlocks even when working on distinct data.

 You can have more information on deadlock by enabling the following traces: